◆ Post 2024.07.04 · 4 min read

 I will use simple application that I created for demo purpose.

-It is a simple RSS reader that fetches the latest news from a feed and displays it in the terminal.
-The application uses Bubble Tea to create an interactive TUI that allows the user to navigate through the news items and read the full content of each article.
+It’s a simple RSS reader that fetches the latest items from a feed and shows them in the terminal.
+It uses Bubble Tea for the TUI, so you can navigate the news items and read the full content of each article.

 package main